pawelblaszczyk5/old-rr-sandbox/notes.md

   - Packages structure - of course I'm going with the monorepo.
 I'd like to do some planning around it beforehand.
 It's one of the parts which I often find problematic and I didn't have a lot of experience in this area
   - Database schema - I've never really did any database management (planotes doesn't count tbh).
 I want to do something smarter here and think about it a bit beforehand
   - Testing - I kind of brushed off testing always.
 I think there'll be some stuff that'll be really worth testing.
 Stuff like CVR diffs in Replicache sounds like excellent use case for unit testing
-  - Backups - I know nothing about database backups - time to learn it
+  - Backups - I probably need to use something like Litestream, or maybe I'm fine with periodical backup
 - Homepage before login
   - I'm a bit bad at this so I'm not sure how this will turn out
   - Maybe use some animations/scroll-storytelling